sean-codes/cs-engine/README.md

 * @arg {object} options - the options
 * @arg {number} [options.maxWidth] - The max width of the camera
 * @arg {number} [options.maxHeight] - The max height of the camera
 * @arg {number} [options.smoothing=1] - Amount of smoothing when updating follow position **/

 ```

 ## Game Objects
 Game objects have a create, step, and draw function.
 The are stored in `cs.objects` array.
-Add them in the init or external script file.
+Add them in the init or as external script files.

 > in the init